vanderhoornm/android-MythTV-Leanfront/README.md

 The three options can also be selected or changed during playback by using the playback menu and selecting "Commercial or Cut Skip".
 Changes made here only affect the current playback.

+You can skip forward and backward to the next or prior commercial break.
+This is similar to using the z and q keys in mythfrontend.
+Since there are very few buttons available on most android tv remotes, the Settings page allows you to reassign certain buttons to the skip commercial functions.

+- You can set left/right, up/down, or rew/ff to commercial skip instead of their normal usage.
+- The Playback Control Icons |< and >| will skip back and forward to the next commercial break.
+After the last break they skip to the prior or next episode in the series, as they have always done.
+- If you have an advanced remote, the "Skip back" and "Skip next" buttons perform a commercial skip, while the "Step back" and "STep forward" buttons perform the "jump" operation of 5 minutes at a time or whatever value you set.

 In the settings there are adjustments to start and end position that can be set.
 Setting a negative value means that it will skip that number of seconds early, setting a positive value will skip that number of seconds late.
 To make sure that absolutely no commercial is shown, you can make the skip larger by setting a negative value for start adjustment and a positive value for end adjustment.
 However you could miss a second or two of actual show.
 In the opposite situation, if you are unsure whether commercial skip works correctly, you can make the skip shorter by setting a positive value in the start adjustment and a negative value in the end adjustment.
 Then you will see a few seconds of commercial at the start and end of the break, so that you can be sure it is only skipping commercial and not skipping part of the show.

-There is currently no way to add a cut list in leanfront.
+There is currently no way to edit a recording or video in leanfront.
 That can only be done in mythfrontend.

 Leanfront also supports skip and cut lists in Videos in the "Videos" storage group.
 For this you need mythbackend version v33-Pre-925-gf702d54093 or later, and you need to use the new http port (6744).